 The Lindt Chocolate bars, however, they’re definitely not a bad price!
 There are so many endless flavours, but I went quite classic to make this beauty.
 I went for half Milk, and half 70% Dark.
 Dreamy combination.

 The wonderful thing about Lindt Chocolate is that it is just so irresistibly smooth, and just delicious.
-Their ‘Excellence’ dark bars go up to 90%, which is so incredible, but definitely not ones for those who don’t like Dark Chocolate.
+Their ‘Excellence’ dark bars go up to 90%, which is so incredible, but definitely not one for those who don’t like dark chocolate.